msagca/msagca.github.io/_posts/2025-08-29-a-summary-of-learnopengl.md

 \end{bmatrix}
 $$

-This operation is valid because the translation matrix ($T$) has a dimension of $3x4$ and it is multiplied by a $4x1$ vector, and the resulting vector is of size $3x1$.
+This operation is valid because the translation matrix (_T_) has a dimension of _3x4_ and it is multiplied by a _4x1_ vector, and the resulting vector is of size _3x1_.
 More importantly, it gives the correct result.
 So, we've finally obtained a translation matrix by introducing a new dimension.

 > When a 3D point is represented in a 4D projective space, the new coordinate system is referred to as **homogenous coordinates**.

 There is a problem though.
-The $w$ component we added to our original vector makes it impossible to perform multiplications with our scale matrix since the dimensions $3x3$ and $4x1$ are not compatible ($3\neq 4$).
-As a workaround, we could add one extra column of $0s$ to our scale matrix:
+The _w_ component we added to our original vector makes it impossible to perform multiplications with our scale matrix since the dimensions _3x3_ and _4x1_ are not compatible ($3\neq 4$).
+As a workaround, we could add one extra column of _0s_ to our scale matrix:

 $$
 \begin{bmatrix}